elanor/hello-world-dapp/README.md

 2. Choose `default` template (it is sufficient for the current project).
 Fill in the project title and description.
     - The created project is a regular Cargo Rust project with dependencies listed in `Cargo.toml`, with smart contract in `/src/lib.rs`, and tests in `/tests/tests.rs`.
 3. The key difference from regular Rust project is `/deploy-scripts/` folder that has scripts to deploy the smart contract to the blockchain.
 4. Open command palette again and choose `Build contract`.
-It outputs the contract in wasm format and puts it in `/concordium-out/` folder.
+It outputs the contract in Wasm format and puts it in `/concordium-out/` folder.
 5. To test the smart contract, use command palette `Test contract`.

 ## Making the "Hello World" dApp

 - Modify the Smart Contract: Edit the `lib.rs` file to create a simple smart contract that initializes with the message "Hello, World!" and provides functionality to update and retrieve the message.
-Few beginner level smart contract tutorials can be found on [`Concordium Academy portal`] https://academy.concordium.software/beginner-level-tutorials.
+Few beginner level smart contract tutorials can be found on [`Concordium Academy portal`](https://academy.concordium.software/beginner-level-tutorials).
-- Build and Test the Smart Contract: Once the contract is modified, use the Build Contract and Test Contract options in Visual Studio Code to compile and test the contract.
+- Build and Test the Smart Contract: Once the contract is modified, use the `Build Contract` and `Test Contract` options in VS Code to compile and test the contract.

-For developers interested in building a frontend for the dApp, advanced tutorials covering frontend integration can be found here: [examples of other dapps](https://developer.concordium.software/en/mainnet/net/guides/dapp-examples.html#dapp-examples).
+For developers interested in building a frontend for the dApp, advanced tutorials covering frontend integration can be found in: [examples of other dApps](https://developer.concordium.software/en/mainnet/net/guides/dapp-examples.html#dapp-examples).

 Now "Hello world" dApp on Concordium is ready!

 Features of the "Hello world" dApp:

 ### Functionality
-- **Initialization**: Upon deployed, the smart contract initializes with the message: "Hello, World!"
+- **Initialization**: When deployed, the smart contract initializes with the message: "Hello, World!"
 - **Update Message**: The contract provides a method to update the stored message
 - **Get Message**: It allows querying the current message